Alex-Addy/yams/README.md

 features that are sort of difficult to find together on other servers.

 Features:
- - [ ] Render Markdown to serve as html
+ - [x] Render Markdown to serve as html
  - [ ] Combine rendered html with provided css
- - [ ] Serve markdown as .html and hide the original format of pages
+ - [x] Serve markdown as .html and hide the original format of pages
- - [ ] Fetch updated pages via git upon the reciept of a webhook
+ - [x] Fetch updated pages via git upon the reciept of a webhook

-Caddy has almost all the above features but it serves the rendered markdown pages as .md and not .html, making future changes in format annoying and possibly causing other problems.
+Caddy has almost all the above features but it serves the rendered markdown pages as .md and not .html, making future changes in format annoying if stable links are desired.